callmekz25/furniture-store-reactjs-nodejs/README.md

 ### Features

 - Authentication with JWT
-- Lazyload images
 - Easy to add, update and manage all products in store
 - Supports multiple product variants
 - Keyword search to quickly find products
 - Advanced filtering products
 - Create and manage promotions for specific products or entire collections
-- Automatic price updates on the products when have promotions
-- Recommend products based on viewed, shopping cart, orders history by using Pinecone
 - Chat bot helps users search products and get store details

 ### Demo